English Literature MA

 Course overview

-MA English Literature is an exciting opportunity to study local and global literatures, from the Renaissance through to present day.
+English Literature MA is an exciting opportunity to study local and global literatures from the Renaissance through to the present day.

 Why you should study this course